Care for Your Drain the Natural Way

-One is the baking soda and vinegar technique: sprinkle 3/4 of a cup of baking soda into the drain (lift out the trap for easy access) and follow with a half cup of vinegar.
-Let it sit for half an hour and then pour either boiling or very hot water for two to three minutes to flush out the drain (obviously, if it's not draining, stop, because you don't want hot water spilling everywhere).
-Stubborn drains may require repeat treatments: one of the best ways to use this mixture is as a monthly preventative drain treatment to keep pipes smelling fresh and running clear.
+- First is the baking soda and vinegar technique: sprinkle 3/4 cup of baking soda into the drain (lift out the trap for easy access) and follow with 1/2 cup vinegar.
+Let sit for half an hour and then pour either boiling or very hot water for two to three minutes to flush out the drain (obviously, if it's not draining, stop, because you don't want hot water spilling everywhere).
+Stubborn drains may require repeat treatments: one of the best ways to use this mixture is as a monthly preventive drain treatment to keep pipes smelling fresh and running clear.

-You can also try a 1:1:2 salt:borax:vingar mixture in much the same way.
-You may want to consider yet another option: enzyme drain cleaners.
+- You can also try a 1:1:2 salt:borax:vinegar mixture in much the same way.
+You may want to consider yet another option -- enzyme drain cleaners.
 These products eat away at encrusted matter in drains including biofilms (those buildups of bacteria that make drains all slimy and gross), and they're available in natural foods stores, large grocery stores, and similar locales.

 If you drain cleaner doesn't work, however, you'll need to go to step two.
 Often, whatever is stuck in your drain is caught in your u-bend, and it's actually very easy to take apart a u-bend for cleaning.
 Stick a bucket under the u-bend, loosen the rings holding it in place, and gently pull it loose.
 Water will probably flood into the bucket, and you can take an opportunity to run water straight through the fixture to flush out debris.